uncosoft/mopub-unity-sdk/README.md

 To file an issue with our team please email [support@mopub.com](mailto:support@mopub.com).

-## New in This Version (4.18.0 - November 3, 2017)
+## New in This Version (4.19.0 - December 15, 2017)
-- Improved documentation for third-party SDKs.
-- Added ability to change log level for iOS (Android already logs everything).
-See [`MoPubBinding.setSDKLogLevel(MoPubLogLevel)`](https://github.com/mopub/mopub-unity-sdk/blob/79e34235386b751054eeb70dfda2feda84f1762d/unity/MoPubUnityPlugin/Assets/MoPub/Internal/MoPubBinding.cs#L76)
-- Several third-party networks were upgraded.
-- Cleaned up errors for non-mobile platforms.
+- Bug fixes.
-- The MoPub Unity Plugin is now compatible with version 4.18.0 of the MoPub Android SDK and version 4.18.0 of the MoPub iOS SDK.
+- The MoPub Unity Plugin is now compatible with version 4.19.0 of the MoPub Android SDK and version 4.19.0 of the MoPub iOS SDK.

 Please view the [changelog](https://github.com/mopub/mopub-unity-sdk/blob/master/CHANGELOG.md) for a complete list of additions, fixes, and enhancements in all releases.